iterative/dvc.org/content/docs/user-guide/integrations/huggingface.md

 ### Download data

-`dvc get` can be used to download data from Hugging Face Hub.
+`dvc get` provides a way to download data from Hugging Face Hub, without needing to clone the Hugging Face Hub repository, and without requiring any additional dependencies (such as Git-LFS).
 Downloading both individual files and directories is supported.

 Download the `sd_xl_base_1.0` model from
 [Stable Diffusion XL 1.0](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0):